wagtail/wagtail/docs/contributing/issue_tracking.rst

 An issue must always correspond to a specific action with a well-defined completion state: fixing a bug, adding a new feature, updating documentation, cleaning up code.
 Open-ended issues where the end result is not immediately clear ("come up with a way of doing translations") are fine, as long as there's a clear way to progress the issue and identify when it has been completed (not e.g. "make rich text fields suck less").

 Do not use issues for support queries or other questions ("How do I do X?" - although "Implement a way of doing X" or "Document how to do X" could well be valid issues).
-These should go on the `Wagtail Support Google group <https://groups.google.com/forum/#!forum/wagtail>`_.
+These should be asked on `Stack Overflow <http://stackoverflow.com/questions/tagged/wagtail>`_, or for discussions that do not fit Stack Overflow's question-and-answer format, the `Wagtail Support Google group <https://groups.google.com/forum/#!forum/wagtail>`_.

 As soon as a ticket is opened - ideally within one day - a member of the core team will give it an initial classification, by either closing it as invalid or assigning it to a milestone.
 Don't be discouraged if you feel that your ticket has been given a lower priority than it deserves - this decision isn't permanent.
 We will consider all feedback, and reassign or reopen tickets where appropriate.